 - Taco seasoning – homemade recipe here

 - Salt and pepper to taste

-- Move meat to the side and add about 1/2 cup of your broth into the pot and deglaze.
+- Remember to always deglaze your pot after cooking meat.
 This means you’re scraping the bits of cooked on meat off the bottom so it doesn’t show a false burn notice while it’s cooking.

 It is totally up to you how you do your shredded chicken.
 You can use forks and shred right in the pot, but I feel like I can get it into smaller pieces if I take them out.